iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.8.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 1 reviews"/>
 </p>

+> App didn't work so i deleted it and tried to upload again, it won't load....it must be broken....it used to be a good app<br> :date: __2021-03-12 11:33:16__

+> I used this app successfully for 6 weeks until the beginning of March on my Samsung Galaxy s9.
+Now it will not work.
+Tells me there is no internet connection which is not true.
+I have uninstalled it and reinstalled it a number of times it work once or twice then fails again.
+It will not accept keying in the code manually either.<br> :date: __2021-03-09 05:29:36__

+> Far too messy compared to other states<br> :date: __2021-03-09 02:03:13__

+> Tried to install but it just spun around on pending.
+I've got plenty of space.<br> :date: __2021-03-08 23:46:49__

 > Doing an upgrade that invalidates all users WITHOUT REPEAT WITHOUT telling anyone is arrogant stupidity from the ACT government.
 It also shows the contempt that the ACT government has for its citizens.
 Bringing in $1000 fines right after changing the system is nothing but a money grabbing exercise.<br> :date: __2021-03-05 09:26:15__

 > Cant even install<br> :date: __2021-03-05 06:31:58__